-If this is the case for your bathroom, the best distribution of space is the one that has the elements aligned, as it allows better circulation.
-The shower at the bottom (wall to wall), which gives the feeling that the room is shorter and wider.
-Then the toilet and finally the sink, leaving enough space for the door and becoming the first element we find so we look ourselves in the mirror.
-If you have enough space, do not place the sink centered, but rather away from the door, so no one will bump into you if they open the door while you wash your hands.
+If this is the case for your bathroom, the best distribution of space is the one that has the elements aligned to allow better circulation.
+The shower at the bottom (wall to wall) gives the impression that the room is shorter and wider.
+The toilet and sink leave enough space for the door to swing open.
+This then reveals our reflection in another space-adding feature, the mirror.
+If you have enough space, try not to place the sink centered with the door.
+Then no one will bump into you if they open the door when you’re washing your hands.

-There are a few small bathroom layout ideas for decoration that can refine the illusion of space when your bathroom is really tight: you can use for example a darker tile on the bottom wall, lower the roof if it is very high (thus avoiding the “tube effect”) or make a walk-in shower that allows that all the soil is on the same plane.
+There are a few small bathroom layout ideas for decoration that can refine the illusion of space when your bathroom is really tight.
+You can use a darker tile on the back wall, lower the roof if it is very high (to avoid the “tube effect”) or make a walk-in shower that allows that all the features to be on the same plane.

 2. Wide and short bathroom

-For these short and wide small bathroom layouts, the entrance is on the long wall rather than the short, which means that the front wall is usually the widest part, unlike the previous case (long and narrow)
+For these short and wide small bathroom layouts, the entrance is on the long wall rather than on the short one.
+This means that the front wall is usually the widest part, unlike the previous case (long and narrow).

-There are two possibilities in this type of bathrooms: The entrance being in the middle of the wide wall, or on a side.
-The criteria for the distribution are similar to those of the previous version: first, we must align the pieces for a better circulation; the shower always goes to one side (wall to wall) for convenience, and because it visually “stretches” the short side.
-What will vary, according to the door, will be the placement of the toilet and sink.
+There are two possibilities for this type of bathroom design: the entrance can be in the middle of the side wall or to the side.
+The criteria for the distribution are similar to those of the previous distribution.
+First, we must align the pieces for better circulation.
+The shower should be placed to one side (wall to wall) for convenience – and because it visually stretches the short side.
+What will vary, according to the door placement, will be the position of the toilet and sink.

-The basic rule is to place the sink in front of the door, whether it’s on one side or if it is centered.
-In the first case, we have a corner sink; in the second, it will be centered, having the toilet on one side and shower on the other.
+The basic rule is to place the sink in front of the door, whether it’s to one side or centered.
+In the first example image, the sink is centered, with the toilet on one side and shower on the other.
 In the second, the sink is in the corner.

-The reasons for this arrangement are the same as we saw in the previous case: the sink should be the first item you find when you open the door to have the reflection in the mirror, not only because it is visually more aesthetic (the mirror magnifies the feeling of space when you enter), but because the sink has less depth than the other pieces, it allows us to open the door without bumping into the toilet.
+The reasons for this arrangement are the same as we saw in the previous case.
+The sink should be the first item your eye goes to when you open the door to showcase the reflection in the mirror.
+This not only makes the room seem more spacious (the mirror magnifies the feeling of space when you enter) and aesthetically pleasing but also allows us to open the door without bumping into the toilet because the sink has less depth than the other pieces.

 3. L-shaped bathrooms

-Bathrooms in L shape are relatively easy to distribute.
+Bathrooms with an L shape are relatively easy to distribute.

-a) In small bathroom layouts for L-shaped rooms, you should consider placing the sink opposite to the door.
-The shower on the short side and the toilet on the other side of the sink.
-If the downspout is on the short side, you can also place the toilet (facing the bidet if the L is wide enough) and a short shower, on the other side of the sink, from wall to wall.
+a) In small bathroom layouts for L-shaped rooms, you should consider placing the sink opposite the door.
+If possible, place the shower on the short side and the toilet on the other side of the sink.
+If the downspout is on the short side, you can also place the toilet and a small shower or tub on the other side of the sink, from wall to wall.

 4. Square bathrooms

-You would be surprised by how many variations square small bathroom layouts can have.
-Because although a square is a square, the door can be cornered or centered, the bathroom may or may not have any, and so on.
-All these features will require us to distribute the bath one way or another.
-In addition, there are specific needs for everyone which influence the correct distribution (if you prefer a bath or shower if you need a bidet…) and of course, the size plays a big role.
+It’s surprising how many variations square bathroom layouts can have.
+The door can be cornered or centered, the bathroom may or may not have a window, and so on.
+These kinds of factors often compel us to distribute the fixtures one way or another.
+In addition, there are specific needs for everyone that will influence the “correct” distribution (you may prefer a bath over a shower, or you might want a bidet, etc.).
+And of course, size plays a big role.

 ii) If the sink is large, you can put a bathtub under the window and place the sink on the wall so that the door opens to it.
-Additionally, the toilet is placed on the wall opposite the sink.b) If the door is in the corner and there are no windows, you can put all the pieces in L shape.
-If the bathroom is large enough, you can also use the wall portion left when you open the door to place a pair of cabinets or opt for creative solutions such as placing a wall halfway up to support the sink and to place the shower behind.
+Additionally, the toilet is placed on the wall opposite the sink.b) If the door is in the corner and there are no windows, you can put all the pieces in an L shape.
+If your bathroom is large enough, you can also use the available space for a double sink or opt for creative solutions such as building a half wall to support the sink and placing the shower behind that.